-Want to add scarcity to your online marketing campaigns?
-Whether you are an eCommerce store, a local shop, or any type of business, adding scarcity is proven to boost conversions and sales.
+Want to add scarcity marketing to your online campaigns?
+Whether you are an eCommerce store, a local shop, or any type of business, using scarcity marketing is proven to boost conversions and sales.
 In this guide, we’ll share 34 scarcity examples to boost your conversions.

-We’ll dive into the examples in just a moment, but first let’s briefly go over the basics…
+We’ll dive into the examples in just a moment, but first, let’s briefly go over a basic scarcity marketing definition…

 What is the Scarcity Principle?

 The psychological scarcity principle states that a limited supply increases the attractiveness of that item.

 In other words, there is a human tendency to want stuff that is harder to get.

 If you’ve ever heard of the “beer goggle effect” (the theory that “all the girls get prettier at closing time”), you may be surprised to know that Australian scientists actually studied this and found that the effect has nothing to do with alcohol at all… it is actually the scarcity principle at work.